Hawaiian Fruit Salad

 Ingredients

-• 1 30- oz can fruit cocktail in juice
+• 30-oz can fruit cocktail in juice, not syrup

-• 1 20- oz can pineapple chunks in juice
+• 20-oz can pineapple chunks in juice, not syrup

-• 1 8- oz can mandarin orange slices
+• 8-oz can mandarin orange slices in water, not syrup

 Instructions

 • Pour all the fruit in a colander over the sink and allow the juices to drain.
-Allow the fruit to drain for four hours to ensure that it is as dry as possible.
-If you would like, you can put a bowl or towel under the colander and place it in the fridge.
-If you are in a hurry, you can use a clean kitchen towel to dry the fruit.
+Press gently with a clean kitchen down so to help remove the moisture through the colander and help dry the fruit.
+If you would like, you can put a bowl or towel under the colander and place it in the fridge for an hour or two.
+Set aside.

-• In a large mixing bowl, combine the sour cream and orange jello.
+• In a large mixing bowl, combine the sour cream and package of orange jello powder.
 Stir until completely combined.

-• Add the fruit and marshmallows to the bowl.
+• Add the drained fruit and marshmallows to the bowl.
 Stir to coat.

-• Chill in the refrigerator for at least one hour, four hours is better, overnight is great!
+• Chill in the refrigerator for at least one hour, four hours is better.

 • Stir right before serving; serve chilled!